EdDataScienceEES/tutorial-hollybee04/index.md

 #### <a href="#6"> 6.
 Time to compare predicted values VS. observed values</a>

 > **_TIP:_**
 All the files you need to complete this tutorial can be downloaded from this <a href="https://github.com/EdDataScienceEES/tutorial-hollybee04.git" target="_blank" markdown="1">repository</a>.
+The datasets are in the 'Data' folder.
 Click code, download the URL and paste in a new project in R Studio.
 Open a new script, write a title, your name, the date and load in the packages and data.
 Throughout this tutorial you can copy the code boxes into your own script.
 Remember # give extra context and explain what the code is doing!